uw-fhir/fhir-analytics-tutorial/README.md

 ## Creating a FHIR-enabled EMR data pipeline

-## Accessing data at the source
+### Step One: Access data at the source

+** Install OpenMRS**
 For the purpose of this demo, we'll be using OpenMRS - a widely-used open-source EMR - as our source of point-of-care clinical information.

-1. Intro to OpenMRS & Community
-2. Intro to the FHIR squad and FHIR module
-3. Quick OpenMRS setup + FHIR module + atomfeed module

-4. Need to understand what data is there and how it is represented (Job of FHIR)

-5. Need to expose this data externally in a standard way (FHIR)

-6. Need to retrieve large amounts of data from across patients / providers efficiently (FHIR Bulk Data Access)

-7. Cannot overload resources required to support healthcare operations (FHIR Bulk Data Access)
+You can give the EMR a whirl here: https://openmrs.org/demo/

+Next, you'll need to install an instance of OpenMRS.
+The easiest approach is to download the *standalone* edition of the recent *2.10.0* release of the *OpenMRS Reference Application*, which you can download on this page: https://openmrs.org/download/

+Once you download and unzip the file, follow the instructions in the `Readme` to get OpenMRS up and running locally.

+If you're more developer-minded and want to jump right into learning the ropes of OpenMRS development, you can install your instance following the instructions in the excellent OpenMRS Developer Manual, which you can find here: http://devmanual.openmrs.org/en/Technology/getSetUp.html.

+**Add the FHIR2 Module**

+We're going to be using the new FHIR module that's currently under development.
+In order to get this module up and running, you need to remove the old FHIR module from your OpenMRS installation.
+Go into the unzipped folder, go into the `appdata/modules` directory, and delete `fhir-1.20.0.omod`.

+Then, download the following file and add it to the same directory: https://www.dropbox.com/s/v79lxvsm8oqg3kh/fhir2-1.0.0-SNAPSHOT.omod?dl=1

 ---

-# Synchronizing data with the target
+### Step Two - Synchronizing data with the target
-1. Streaming
-2. Bulk

-Once we get things out, what do we do then?

-(Show diagram)

-focus on pipeline to sync data with analytics platform

---> demo OpenMRS analytics project

-Set Up: a FHIR-enabled open-source EMR
-1. Intro to OpenMRS & Community
-2. Intro to the FHIR squad and FHIR module
-3. Quick OpenMRS setup + FHIR module + atomfeed module

 Extraction of Patient Data
 1. Streaming
-    - Live updastes --> live feed of resources that need to be uploaded
+    - Live updates to a live feed of resources that need to be uploaded
     - Patient Creation
     - Patient Update
-2. Bulk
+2. Batch
     - FHIR Search API
     - Apache Beam API
     - non-standard hack